paulaaagraca/paulaaagraca.github.io/README.md

 My research focuses on Underwater Acoustic Localization with special interest in Digital Systems, Signal Processing and Underwater Robotics.

-More information about my journey in my [CV](https://paulaaagraca.github.io/cv.pdf).
+More information about my journey in my academic [CV](https://paulaaagraca.github.io/cv.pdf).